pywbem/pywbemtools/docs/pywbemcli/commands.rst

-While instances of destinations, filters, and subscriptions are uniquely defined with their CIM instance name, this is difficult in a command line environment so a simpler string based identity was defined to allow easily showing and using a string value to add and remove instances from the WBEM server.
-In particular the instances associated are complex names involving multiple components (SystemCreationClassName, SystemName, CreationClassName, and Name properties).
+While instances of destinations, filters, and subscriptions are uniquely defined with their CIM instance name, this is difficult in a command line environment so a simpler string based identity was defined to allow easily identifying instances and using a simple string value to add and remove instances from the WBEM server.
+In particular the instances associated with subscriptions are complex names involving multiple components (SystemCreationClassName, SystemName, CreationClassName, and Name properties) so a simple string identity makes identifying and manipulating these instances usable in a command line environment

 Pywbemcli identifies the instances created for destinations and listeners through the ``Name`` property both for owned and permanent/static instances.

-For pwned destinations and filters, the ``Name`` property string value is defined with a specific format that defines it as an owned instance and ends with a string that is unique to the instance (the owned identity).
+For owned destinations and filters, the ``Name`` property string value is defined with a specific format that defines it as an owned instance and ends with a string that is unique to the instance (the owned identity).